 Te Taketake Diploma in Applied Addictions Counselling (Level 7)

-This programme is designed for people who are already working in the mental health and addictions sector.
+This programme is offered by Moana House Training Institute and is designed for people who are already working in the mental health and addictions sector.
 You will gain the specialised technical knowledge and skills to provide treatment to people seeking assistance with problems of gambling, alcohol and drug use.
 While you learn to apply specialised knowledge, Te Taketake is also about promoting your own personal growth.
+This qualification is recognised by DAPAANZ (Drug and Alcohol Practitioners’ Association Aotearoa–New Zealand).

 About the programme

-This Moana House Training Institute programme is offered in partnership with Otago Polytechnic and will give you the qualification you need to take up a professional role within the mental health and addictions sector.
+This Moana House Training Institute programme will give you the qualification you need to take up a professional role within the mental health and addictions sector.

 It is recognised by DAPAANZ (Drug and Alcohol Practitioners’ Association Aotearoa–New Zealand), the relevant professional body for addictions practitioners, and will give you the skills and knowledge to work independently to provide both assessments and treatment services.
 Upon successful completion of this Diploma, you can apply for professional registration with DAPAANZ*.